Vaivara concentration camp: Evacuation

 In July 1944, Bodmann held a strict selection, known as Ten Percent Selection, when one in ten of the inmates was selected and shot near Ereda.
-In August and September, as Germans prepared the evacuation of Estonia, the inmates were sent to the west.
-As there were not enough ships, they crowded in the camps of Klooga and Lagedi.
+In August and September, as Germans prepared the evacuation of Estonia, the inmates were sent west.
+As there were not enough ships, they crowded into the camps of Klooga and Lagedi.
 On 19 September 1944, about 2,000 inmates of the Klooga camp were executed and the corpses burned on pyres.
 Similar mass executions took place at Lagedi.

 Aftermath

 Aumeier was tried at the Auschwitz trial in Poland in 1947 and executed.
 In 1951, the Soviets tried a number of Estonian auxiliaries.
 Brenneis was killed at the end of the war.
 Bodmann committed suicide in May 1945.
 Pannicke disappeared after the war.
 Schnabel was sentenced in Germany to 16 years imprisonment in 1968, which was reduced to 6 years in 1969.
 However, he was given a life sentence after another trial in 1977.
 Others were indicted but never tried by German courts.